 5. 99Sounds Upright Piano

-Made in collaboration with 99Sounds and Italian pianist Rudi Fiasco, The 99Sounds Upright Piano is modelled from the classic wooden tallboys of yesteryear.
+Made in collaboration with 99Sounds and Italian pianist Rudi Fiasco, The 99Sounds Upright Piano is modeled from the classic wooden tallboys of yesteryear.

 This ‘digital’ upright piano has a beautiful resonance and features a snazzy and unique set of effects.
 Featuring 6 recorded layers per note, this piano gives a rich and timbral sound and embodies the resonance of an upright wood-body piano.